 If a major malfunction occurs early in the play of the first ball by the first player, tournament officials may rule that the current game is voided and the score discarded.
 Machine repairs may be attempted and the player(s) will restart their play without needing to track the previous score.

-In the event that two or more major malfunctions take place during the same game the game may be declared unplayable by the SLO.
+In the event that two or more major malfunctions take place during the same game the game may be declared unplayable by the TD.

 Under certain specific conditions, a major malfunction may be declined by the player.
 This must be approved by the tournament official, and must not result in a situation which provides an unfair advantage to the player.

-The SLO can declare a machine unplayable at any time if it is not functioning properly and the resulting malfunction(s) will, in his estimation, impair the ability of players to obtain fair scores.
+The TD can declare a machine unplayable at any time if it is not functioning properly and the resulting malfunction(s) will, in his/her estimation, impair the ability of players to obtain fair scores.
 If the first ball played by all players result in major malfunctions, or if play cannot be continued on a machine for any reason, the machine is automatically declared unplayable for the rest of the meet, or until the machine is repaired.
-In these cases, the entire game is replayed immediately on a machine designated by the SLO who is not involved in the affected match.
+In these cases, the entire game is replayed immediately on a machine designated by the TD who is not involved in the affected match.

 Note that a one ball “multiball” is not considered to be an exceptionally unfair advantage nor is a missing tilt assembly.